 1. What is probate?

-This process is very complex and technical.
+This process is complex and technical.
 Learn more about this process here.

 2. What is a trust?

 A trust is traditionally used for minimizing estate taxes and can offer other benefits as part of a well-crafted estate plan.
+Many people think that trusts are only for rich people.
+That is not true.
 Learn more about the benefits of trusts here.

 A living will is a document that allows you to explain your wishes regarding the medical procedures you want or don't want in the event that your health becomes critical.
+A living will is also called an advance healthcare directive or an advance medical directive.
 It applies when — and only when — you can't voice your own wishes.
-Read more about medical directive and living wills here.
+Advance medical directives can include a do not resuscitate order (DNR), details on organ or tissue donation, and physician orders.
+Read more about medical directives and living wills here.